LennartJKlein/LennartKlein-pset1/README.md

 Open the folder "LennartKlein-pset1" in Android Studio.
 The program will recognise it as an app project.

+> Notice: Android Studio will tell you it misses two .IML files.
+This is normal: these files will be generated for you when you save the project.

 To run the app on an emulator or your connected Android phone, press the green triangle 'Run'.
 Or use the shortcut:

 ```